WithoutHaste/WithoutHaste.Drawing.Shapes/documentation/WithoutHaste.Drawing.Shapes.RangeCircular.md

 **double**

-Convert a number into this range.
+Convert a number into this scale.
+Ensures a positive result.

 ## Overlaps([RangeCircular](WithoutHaste.Drawing.Shapes.RangeCircular.md) b)